 - Until the 2012 Olympics in London, female volleyball players had to wear either a bikini or a one-piece swimsuit.

-- In the 2016 Rio Olympics, some women didn't wear the required volleyball outfits.
+- At the 2016 Rio Olympics, some women didn’t wear the required volleyball outfits.
 Egyptian players started to wear long sleeves, long pants, and a hijab to accommodate their religious and cultural beliefs.

 Facts about the Rules of Volleyball

 - There are a total of six positions on the court.
-There is a setter, outside hitter, opposite hitter, middle hitter, the libero, and the defensive specialist.
+There is a setter, outside hitter, opposite hitter, middle hitter, libero, and defensive specialist.

-- Three of the volleyball players are placed in the front row, and the other 3 players are placed in the back row.
+- Three of the volleyball players are placed in the front row, and the other three players are placed in the back row.

 - For an indoor volleyball game, it is required that there is a minimum vertical ceiling height of 23 feet.